This author has 35 years' experience as a successful owner-operator of an auto repair shop and buyer and seller of auto repair equipment.

 You will make money with one of these.

 The early model FMC 600 series had a sliding two-piece cross-drive shaft that had to be finely adjusted so the drive would disengage properly when the machined disc was finished.

-These 600 machines were always needing adjustment when the onion nut loosened and slipped when underfeed load.
+These 600 machines were always needing adjustment when the onion nut loosened and slipped when underfeeding load.

 The FMC JB Signature special came out with a better fixed-length system, so I made some to fit the older machines and converted them, resulting in almost no free warranty work for me to do.

-In short, a well maintained well operated FMC, although needing to be serviced regularly, is a reliable machine.
-But because regular maintenance is so crucial to this machine, I would recommend that the machine be fastidiously maintained.
+In short, a well-maintained well operated FMC, although needing to be serviced regularly, is a reliable machine.
+But because regular maintenance is so crucial to this machine, I would recommend that the machine is fastidiously maintained.

 The FMC Tool Kit

 The standard tool kit with the FMC is very good and has adapters for most disc and drum brake machining set-ups.